sjentsch/lsjDocs/lsj/Ch12_Regression_07.rst

 82% for the adjusted *R²*).
 However, when we look back up at the *t*-tests for each of the individual coefficients, we have pretty strong evidence that the ``baby.sleep`` variable has no significant effect.
-All the work in this model is being done by the ``dan.sleep`` variable.
+All the work in this model is being done by the ``dani.sleep`` variable.
 Taken together, these results suggest that this regression model is actually the wrong model for the data.
 You’d probably be better off dropping the ``baby.sleep`` predictor entirely.
 In other words, the